b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 On the right I use the familiar `for` loop syntax, i.e. `for sth in collection`.
-On the left I place a function (named or [anonymous](https://docs.julialang.org/en/v1/manual/functions/#man-anonymous-functions)) that I want to use and pass consecutive elements (`sth`) to that function.
+On the left I place a function (named or [anonymous](https://docs.julialang.org/en/v1/manual/functions/#man-anonymous-functions)) that I want to use (here `inch2cm`) and pass consecutive elements (`sth`, here `inch`) to that function.
 The expression is surrounded with square brackets so that Julia makes a new vector out of it (the old vector is not changed).

-*In general comprehensions are pretty useful, chances are that I'm going to use them a lot in this book so make sure to learn them.*
+*In general comprehensions are pretty useful, chances are that I'm going to use them a lot in this book so make sure to learn them (e.g. read their description in the link at the beginning of this subchapter, i.e. @sec:julia_language_comprehensions).*

 ### Map and Foreach {#sec:julia_language_map_foreach}